microsoft/TransformerCompression/README.md

 # Transformer Compression with SliceGPT

 This repository contains the code for the paper [SliceGPT](https://arxiv.org/abs/2401.15024) (ICLR'24).
+Also discussed on [Hugging Face](https://huggingface.co/papers/2401.15024).

 SliceGPT is a new post-training sparsification scheme that makes transformer networks (including LLMs) smaller by first applying orthogonal transformations to each transformer layer that leave the model unchanged, and then slicing off the